microsoft/mu_crypto_release/CryptoBinPkg/Driver/readme.md

   Specification](https://uefi.org/specs/PI/1.8A/).
 - **Platform Firmware** - A firmware project that integrates the shared crypto binaries made available by this project.
-  The shared crypto binaries install dynamic interfaces (e.g. the Crypto protocol in DXE) that make the crypto services available to any module that locates the dynamic and calls the crypto functions.
-To assist with locating the crypto interfaces, the `CryptoDriver.inc.dsc` file provided by this project specifies a `BaseCryptLib` instance that backs each function in the library with the code to locate the dynamic interface and call the corresponding function.
+  The shared crypto binaries install dynamic interfaces (e.g. the Crypto protocol in DXE) that make the crypto services available to any module that locates the dynamic interface and calls the crypto functions.
+To assist with locating the crypto interfaces, the `CryptoDriver.inc.dsc` file provided by this project specifies a `BaseCryptLib` instance that back each function in the library with the code to locate the dynamic interface and call the corresponding function.

   This means platforms that were previously linking different instances of `BaseCryptLib` that actually linked crypto code can simply use the `CryptoDriver.inc.dsc` file to use shared crypto without changing any code that calls into